ImageMagick/Usage-Markdown/basics/index.md

 xdpyinfo | grep dimensions:
 ~~~

-And here we use the output of "`xdpyinfo`", to resize a image to fill the X window background completely.
+And here we use the output of "`xdpyinfo`", to resize an image to fill the X window background completely.

 ~~~{.skip}
 screen_size=`xdpyinfo | sed '/dimensions:/!d;s/^[^0-9]*//;s/ pixels.*//'`